lukesarausad/lukesarausad.github.io/_portfolio/portfolio-1.md

 **Project Impact:**

-SummAiry addresses the growing need for efficient content consumption and sharing in the digital age.
-It helps users save time by quickly understanding article content and enables them to share insights across different social media platforms in appropriate formats.
-The project demonstrates the practical application of AI in content processing while maintaining a focus on user experience and accessibility.
+SummAiry addresses the growing need for efficient content consumption and sharing especially in the exclusive real estate market in Japan.
+It helps users save time by quickly understanding article content and enables them to share insights across different social media platforms in appropriate formats, encouraging this constant flow of information.
+The project demonstrates the practical application of AI in content processing while maintaining a focus on user experience/accessibility all while combating the exclusivity of Japanese real estate.